bloomberg/chromium.bb/docs/testing/writing_layout_tests.md

 pixel results.

 *** promo
-When using `window.testRunner.dumpAsTextWithPixelResults()`, the image result will always be 800x600px, because test pages are rendered in an 800x600px viewport.
+When using `testRunner.dumpAsTextWithPixelResults()`, the image result will always be 800x600px, because test pages are rendered in an 800x600px viewport.
 Pixel tests that do not specifically cover scrolling should fit in an 800x600px viewport without creating scrollbars.